johnwargo/johnwargo-static-11ty/src/posts/2026/github-solicitation.md

 Next, I checked out the worldtechglobal dot site, well, um site.
 It doesn't exist.
 Now, it's possible, but not likely that the domain's used solely for email, but if I worked for a reputable company, why wouldn't there be a web presence associated with the email domain?

 Anyway, I'm not responding to the email and I've blocked the sender address.
 You should stay away from this on in my opinion.

+## Postscript

+I received another email from James today, but it was from a `worldtechglobal.website` email address except from `worldtechglobal.site`.
+Why would anyone fall for this?
+There's no way I'm tarnishing my reputation by working with this guy, but why send me two messages from different addresses?
+Because he's a scammer.